TOPIC- White Collar Crime

 Indian scholars took the after effect of loss happened from White Collar crimes very seriously as according to them without economic stability a country cannot stand up and for proper functioning of a state economic prosperity is very much necessary.

-According to V. R. Krishna Iyer, J. “economic offences often are subtle murders practised on the community or sabotage of the national economy.”
+According to V. R. Krishna Iyer, J. “economic offences often are subtle murders practiced on the community or sabotage of the national economy.”
 So it may be termed as the “White Collar Economic Offences”.

 These economic offences can devastate an entire community rather than robbing a lone victim.
 Their impact can last for years, stealing crucial services or a lifetime’s savings through crimes invisible to their victims.